andrewsgardner/WebLearn/README.md

 ### Download the Project Files

 1. Create a new directory on your local computer.
-Afterwards, cd into this location.
+Afterwards, cd into that location.

   ```
   mkdir salcweblearn.org